scotws/LiaraForth/README.md

 # Liara Forth, an "initial" ANSI(ish) Forth for the W65C265SXB (65816 CPU)

-Liara Forth is a (mostly) ANSI-compliant Forth for the W65C265SXB ("265SXB") single-board computer that will work with out of the box as a "first Forth".
+Liara Forth is an ANSI-orientated Forth for the W65C265SXB ("265SXB") single-board computer that will work with out of the box as a "first Forth".

 The 265SXB is an engineering development board -- roughly like the Raspberry Pi